DeRozan puts Raptors on his back, but Cavaliers still thunder to a win

 Instead the reigning NBA champions thundered to a 115-94 win, and took a 3-0 series lead.

 The Raptors started Cory Joseph in place of Lowry, who injured his left ankle in Game 2.
-The star point guard came out for warm-ups, but the team opted to sit him.
+The star point guard came out for warm-ups but was unable to go.

+“He was going to try, but it was still bothering him, and he was limping badly,” said Toronto Coach Dwane Casey.
+“He wanted to.
+The trainers told him he shouldn’t try to go, because he was in so much pain.”

 Jonas Valanciunas returned to the starting lineup after coming off the bench in Game 2 and scored 23 points.
 The big man joined DeRozan, Serge Ibaka and Norman Powell.